deepkit/deepkit-website2/src/pages/documentation/database/plugin-soft-delete.md

     id: number & PrimaryKey & AutoIncrement = 0;
     created: Date = new Date;

-    // this field is used as indicator whether the record is deleted. deletedAt?: Date;
+    // this field is used as indicator whether the record is soft deleted.
+    // if it is set, the record is soft deleted. deletedAt?: Date;

     // this field is optional and can be used to track who/what deleted the record.